Skip to content

 “The first drive really is a great growth opportunity for us coming out of this bye week,” Moore said Tuesday.
 “We haven’t been successful in four weeks.
 Doesn’t mean we have to follow that trend moving forward.
 We can find our solutions and our better way to handle this.”

-Moore said that his goal with the opening script in general is about identifying the defense and getting touches for his key players.
+Moore said his general goal with the opening script is about identifying the defense and getting touches for his key players.
 One of the Eagles’ best skill players, Saquon Barkley, has touched the ball just twice on the four opening drives — one run for no gain against the Buccaneers and his slip in the backfield against the Green Bay Packers that lost 5 yards.

 » READ MORE: Bad playing, bad coaching, and what comes next: Eagles DC Vic Fangio assesses damage from Sunday’s loss